Austrian Doctoral Research Fellowship

 and bicycle trails, two symphony orchestras, numerous theaters,

-spectator and participant).
+jazz and rock clubs, and sporting opportunities.
 Come discover the metropolitan area

 Opportunities at the University of Minnesota